Boitumelo-09/Number-Guessing-Game/README.md

 ## How to Play

      Run the program in a C++ compiler or terminal.

-The program will generate a random number within the specified range.
+     You will either choose to play with computer or another user(friend).

+ ### Chose Computer

          Enter your guess when prompted.

          The program will provide feedback:

          "Too high!" if your guess is greater than the number.

          "Too low!" if your guess is less than the number.

          "Correct!" when you guess the number.

+### Chose To Play With Friend

+         First User Enters Private Number And Second User Will Guess The Number.

+         The program will provide feedback:

+         "Too high!" if the second user's number is greater than the first user's number.

+         "Too low!" if the second user's number is less than the first user's number.

+         "Correct!" if the second user's number equals the first user's number.

 The game ends once the correct number is guessed.
 You can then choose to play again or exit.